F1PFC/TTN_GPS_Tracker/Readme.md

 ## Enable TTN Cayenne Integration

-Log back into your TTN console and go to Application overview and select 'Integrations'
+Log back into your TTN console and go to Application overview and then select 'Integrations'

 <br><br>
 <img src="/Pictures/33.jpg" width="650"/>